mkrebser/ConcurrentSortedDictionary/README.md

   - Writers can write concurrently to the tree *on different nodes in the tree*
   - Writers cannot write concurrently to the *same node in the tree*
   - Readers have concurrent access with other readers- but not writers on a per-node basis.
   - Nodes in the tree have 'k' children.
 Increasing 'k' will flatten the tree- and put children into larger contiguous arrays.
 Decreasing 'k' may decrease contention.
 By default, there is '8' key-value pairs per leaf node.
+Note* there is an O(k) time complexity for modifying and searching each node.

 ### Properties
 #### `Count`